Best Software

 Is contract management software worth it for small businesses?

 Yes, if you regularly create, sign, or track contracts.
-The average cost to manually create a simple contract is $6,900 (World Commerce & Contracting).
+Manual contracting consumes hours of drafting, chasing approvals and reconciling versions on every agreement, and none of that time shows up as a line item until you count it.
 A tool that costs $90-500/month pays for itself by eliminating even a few hours of manual work each month.